Aarhus University Seal

 Residence Permit/Certificate

-Depending on your nationality, you need to apply for a residence certificate (for EU students) or residence permit (non-EU students) for the duration of your stay in Aarhus.
-Nordic citizens do not need to apply for residence permit/certificate.
+EU students need to apply for a residence certificate, while non-EU students must apply for a residence permit for the duration of their stay in Aarhus.
+Nordic citizens do not need to apply for a residence permit or certificate.

 Please note that it is a condition for the residence permit/certificate that you are active and enrolled in an educational programme.